precice/tutorials/two-scale-heat-conduction/README.md

 mpirun -n <num_procs> python run-micro-problems.py
 ```

 Even though the case setup and involved physics is simple, each micro simulation is an instance of Nutils, which usually has a moderately high computation time.
 If the Micro Manager is run on 2 processors, the case takes approximately 10 to 15 minutes to run.
-Running the Micro Manager in serial is not advisable, as the run time can be more than 1 hour.
+Running the Micro Manager in serial is not advisable, as the run time can be longer than an hour.

 ## Post-processing